 In addition, a copy of the Notice to Users of Consumer Reports: Obligations of Users Under the FCRA (“Notice to Users”) is available here.
 You hereby acknowledge that you have received, reviewed and will comply with the obligations set forth in the Notice to Users.

 By law, consumer reports may be issued only if they are to be used for certain specific purposes.
-You agree that you will only request a report for a purpose that is permitted under the law and you understand that it is imperative that you identify each request for a report to be used for employment purposes when such report is ordered.
-Additional state laws may also impact your usage of reports for employment purposes.
+You agree that you will only request a report for a purpose that is permitted under the law and this Agreement.
 THE FCRA PROVIDES THAT ANY PERSON WHO KNOWINGLY AND WILLFULLY OBTAINS INFORMATION ON A CONSUMER FROM A CONSUMER REPORTING AGENCY UNDER FALSE PRETENSES SHALL BE FINED UNDER TITLE 18 OF THE UNITED STATES CODE OR IMPRISONED NOT MORE THAN TWO YEARS, OR BOTH.

 In addition to the FCRA, other federal and state laws addressing such topics as computer crime, unauthorized access to protected databases and use of personally identifiable information of individuals have also been enacted.
 You agree that you and your staff will comply with all relevant federal statutes and the statutes and regulations of the states in which you operate.

 Access Security Requirements for FCRA and GLBA Data